Princeton School of Public and International Affairs: Robertson Hall

 In 1961, Charles '26 and Marie Robertson provided a gift to expand the graduate school.
 Their gift funded the construction of the School's current home, designed by Minoru Yamasaki, who also designed New York's original World Trade Center.
-To the north of the building is James FitzGerald's Fountain of Freedom (1966).
+To the north of the building is James FitzGerald's Fountain of Freedom (1966), colloquially the "SPIA fountain".
 "Before construction could begin [on Robertson], the building that had housed the School since 1952, then called Woodrow Wilson School Annex, had to be relocated."
 In May after two months of preparation, "the 3-story, L-shaped, 7,000,000-pound building was moved 296 feet in 12 hours by 38 men and 9 hydraulic jacks..."
 The Annex, renamed Corwin Hall, subsequently housed the department of political science and Center of International Studies.
 The new structure, completed in the fall of 1965, was originally named Woodrow Wilson Hall, but was "renamed Robertson Hall in 1988 to honor its benefactors" and as President Goheen characterized upon its completion, was "a fit embodiment and expression of the high aspiration we hold for the [SPIA]."

 In approximately 2005, the SPIA established the Bernstein Gallery in Robertson Hall.
 The gallery "presents art exhibitions to stimulate thinking about contemporary policy issues and to enable understanding the world beyond the power of words.
 Each year, six curated shows are presented ... and ... are complemented by ... panel discussions with experts from Princeton University, the School and outside organizations."
 The exhibits are "...Integrated with the School's multidisciplinary approach ... to enhance the impact of the course curriculum and to deepen people's commitment to the ideals of public service."
 A retrospective of political art was held in 2017.
 The lower level lobby and gallery are named for Marver Bernstein, SPIA's first dean and his wife, Sheva.
 Bernstein participated in Robertson's architectural selection process and his wife, an interior designer, participated in its mid-century modern interior.

 In 2012, the Princeton University Art Museum announced the installation of the "Circle of Animals/Zodiac Heads" exhibit by Chinese artist Ai Weiwei on Scudder Plaza.

 In 2019–2020 Robertson Hall underwent a major renovation of its "offices, work areas, and gathering spaces" to provide more open, collaborative spaces.
 The exterior, auditorium, and lower-level classrooms were largely unchanged.